DeanDodds/milestoneprojectone/README.md

    * ### First Time Visitor Goals
       * As a first time visitor, I want to be able to understand the main purpose of the website.
-      * As a first time vistor, i want to be able to navigate through out the site and beable to watch, listern and see the bands content easily.
+      * As a first time vistor, I want to be able to navigate throughout the site and be able to watch, listen and see the bands content easily.
-      * As a first time vistor, i want to be able to beable to easily connect with the band on social media.
+      * As a first time vistor, I want to be able to easily connect with the band on social media. and

-    * ### Returning Visitor Goals
+    * ### Returning Visitor Goalsand
-      * As a returning time visitor, i want to be able to beable to book make an enquiry.
+      * As a returning visitor, I want to be able to book and make an enquiry.
-      * As a returning time visitor, i want to be able to beable to find out where i can see the band in the future.
+      * As a returning visitor, I want to be able to find out where i can see the band in the future.
-      * As a returning time visitor, i want to be able to beable to see the band contact information.
+      * As a returning visitor, I want to be able to see the band contact information.

     * ### Website Creator goals
-      * As a website Creator, I want to create a website that works on all platforms.
+      * As a website creator, I want to create a website that works on all platforms.
-      * As a website Creator, I want to create a good user experience by having a clear navigation system.
+      * As a website creator, I want to create a good user experience by having a clear navigation system.
-      * As a website Creator, I want to my website load times to be low.
+      * As a website creator, I want my website load times to be low.
 I do not want users leaving the site before it has time to load.
-      * As a website Creator, I want to my website to be as accesible as possible so all users are able to have access to it.
+      * As a website creator, I want my website to be as accesible as possible in order to be inclusive to all potenial users.